IHE/ITI.Finance/input/pagecontent/volume-1.md

 1. the hospital admin builds a claim with the applied procedures and items in the POS which sends a claim to the FIS
 1. In a manual or automatic process, the claim is adjudicated in the FIS.
 1. optionally: a payment request is sent from the FIS to the payment system.
-1. An claim response is sent from the FIS to the POS.
+1. A claim response is sent from the FIS to the POS.

+In some instances a claim request may need to be cancelled or re-submitted for re-processing.
+The PoS system can send a follow up request to cancel a previously submitted claim.
+If the claim was rejected and it needs to be re-adjudicated, then the PoS can also re-submit the claim to be re-processed.

 ##### XX.4.2.4.2 File a Claim Process Flow